Einheitsdampflokomotive: Development

 Technical and economic factors, as well as the Reichsbahn's aim of improving main lines to handle a standard axle load of 20 tons, led to the decision to develop new types of locomotive.
 After heated debates in the locomotive committee (e.g. about the design of the boilers and fireboxes as well as the choice between two-cylinder layouts or four-cylinder compounds), the design principles and a programme for the development of standard Deutsche Reichsbahn locomotive classes emerged, of which the first were built in 1925.
 Playing a decisive role in these discussions was the head of the Grunewald Locomotive Research Office at that time, Richard Paul Wagner.

 In fact the production of engines in the desired quantities could not be achieved at first, both for economic reasons and due to delays in the improvement of routes to take the higher axle loads.
 Of the classes with a 20-ton axle load - 01, 02, 43 and 44 - only small pre-production numbers were procured at first.
 Up to the end of the 1930s the state railway classes, taken over or re-ordered by the Reichsbahn, dominated the scene, in particular those of Prussian stock.
 The delay to the upgrade of routes also meant that additional classes with lower axle loads had to be developed, e.g. the classes 03 and 50.

 In spite of the Deutsche Reichsbahn's ambitious plans, their actual acquisition of locomotives, even from 1925 onwards, only reached about one tenth of the average procurement quantities for the years 1914-1920 and it remained at this level until 1938.
-The causes of this were the worldwide economic crises and the resulting reduction in demand for Reichsbahn's railway services.
+The causes of this were the worldwide economic crisis and the resulting reduction in demand for Reichsbahn's railway services.
 Not until 1930 was the 500th standard locomotive built (2% of the total fleet), in 1934 the 1000th engine was delivered (4% of the total) and in 1938 there were 1,500 Einheitsloks in existence (6% of the total).

 Not until 1939 did the procurement quantities rise significantly.
 With the introduction of a production programme for simpler goods train locomotive designs, that led into the construction of the war locomotives (the Kriegsloks), engines with an axle load of 15 tons were built in significant quantities.
 Now, however, there was a different objective: supporting the conduct of the war.
 So by 1945 the total number of standard and war locomotives had climbed to about 14,500 (33% of the total fleet).